Title

 Relm and Gogo can sketch without a brush.
 While not a bug, that's still bunk.
 Common sense forced me to intervene with a giant patch; it makes three changes as long as a character doesn't hold a brush:

-• The character won't choose Sketch when acting automatically (in the Colosseum, or when Muddled or Charmed).
+- The character won't choose Sketch when acting automatically (in the Colosseum, or when

 Comes with three pairs of patches and anti-patches: one for FF3us (either version), one for FF6j, and one for RPGOne's FF6 translation.
 Also includes detailed disassemblies of Square's original code and my changes.